a11ywatch/kayle/README.md

 The current results using htmlcs for a small to large website range between 150-1000% faster.
 Since pa11y does not allow testing against static html we needed to use a url which leads to latency.

+There are several differences with the lib compared to pa11y.
+One of them is that we do not duplicate audit data and keep all records unique.
+If an issue is found twice on a page we use a `recurrence` property to determine how many times.
+We also gather meta data to help do usefull things without having to iterate over the entire collection.

 Running `pa11y` using the url `https://www.drake.com` using both htmlcs and axe only 28 errors were found compared to `a11y-js` 44.